Neuropsychological Testing and Evaluation

-A neuropsych can be used to assess the effects of a physical event on the brain.
+A neuropsychological test can be used to assess the effects of a physical event on the brain.
 For example, a doctor might use one to determine what areas of the brain were affected in a patient in the aftermath of a Traumatic Brain Injury.

 Learning and Developmental Disorders

-Neuropsychological testing is also useful in identifying and diagnosing developmental disorders in children.
+Neuropsychological testing is also useful in identifying and diagnosing developmental and learning disorders in children.
 These can include:

 - Sensory Processing Disorder

-Patients with mood disorders can also benefit from neuropsych testing.
-Oftentimes, mood disorders are hard to identify, and a neuropsych can dial in on the problem at hand.
-Patients with bipolar disorder, severe depression, or psychosis are just some of the individuals that can benefit from a neuropsych exam.
+Patients with mood disorders can also benefit from neuropsychological testing.
+Oftentimes, mood disorders are hard to identify, and a neuropsychological test can dial in on the problem at hand.
+Patients with bipolar disorder, severe depression, or psychosis are just some of the individuals that can benefit from a neuropsychological test.

 Running a Differential Diagnosis

 Oftentimes, practitioners need to rule out other disorders in order to give a diagnosis.
-For this reason, a neuropsych exam may include a differential diagnosis.
+For this reason, a neuropsychological test may include a differential diagnosis.
 As an example, an elderly person presenting with memory loss may have Alzheimer’s, but TBI needs to be ruled out before that diagnosis can be confirmed.
-Running a differential diagnosis may involve a physical examination.
+Running a differential diagnosis may also involve a physical examination.